chadwickbureau/chadwick/doc/chapter1.rst

 Fielding credits (fields 88-95)
 -------------------------------

-.. note:: The order in which Chadwick and the Retrosheet-provided tools list putouts and assists may vary.
+The order in which Chadwick and the Retrosheet-provided tools list putouts and assists may vary.
 The number of plays on which this occurs is quite few, and generally in cases where there is a putout in the primary event as well as one in the baserunning modifiers.
 The words "first", "second" and so on do not necessarily indicate chronological order of the credits, though in most cases they do.

+.. _cwtools.cwgame:

 cwgame: Game information extractor
 ==================================